Skip to content

 Document Structure:

-• Testing Strategy - High-level philosophy, test pyramid, decision criteria
+• Testing Strategy - High-level philosophy, test pyramid, decision criteria; Browser UI E2E (Playwright) as an additive layer

 • This document - Quick reference, test execution commands